smile-plzz/News/DEVELOPMENT_LOG.md

     -   Addressed linter warnings by adding missing dependencies to `useEffect` hooks and wrapping `fetchNews` in a `useCallback` hook.
 -   **Next Steps:** Continue with other UI/UX refinements or new features.

-### Trending Keywords Graph

--   **Objective:** Add a new section to display a graph of trending keywords.
--   **Changes Made:**
-    -   Added the `recharts` library to the project.
-    -   Created a new `TrendingKeywords.jsx` component to fetch, process, and display the trending keywords graph.
-    -   Integrated the new component into the main `App.jsx` file.
--   **Next Steps:** Continue with other UI/UX refinements or new features.

-### API Fallback Logic

--   **Objective:** Implement a fallback mechanism to automatically switch to a different API if the primary one fails.
--   **Changes Made:**
-    -   Modified the `fetchNews` function to include a fallback mechanism that automatically switches to the other API if the primary one fails.
-    -   Updated the UI to reflect which API is currently being used.
-    -   Added error handling to display a message if both APIs fail.
--   **Next Steps:** Continue with other UI/UX refinements or new features.

 ### API Key Securing and Trending Keywords API Fallback

 -   **Objective:** Secure API keys using environment variables and implement API fallback for trending keywords.